JS-codev/portfolio/OpenGL/Phong Texture Lighting Maps/README.md

 # Phong Texture Lighting Maps
 This project demonstrates Phong lighting enhanced with texture-based materials in OpenGL.
 It features per-fragment lighting using ambient, diffuse, and specular components — each influenced by texture maps and a material's shininess factor of `64.0f` (default).

+- Click on this image for video preview:
 [![Phong Texture Lighting Maps](https://img.youtube.com/vi/YVvCJwkp6os/maxresdefault.jpg)](https://youtu.be/YVvCJwkp6os)

 - Features: